Latency Adjustable Transformer Encoder for Language Understanding: Introduction

 In the realm of Deep Neural Networks (DNNs) optimization, diverse methods have been proposed to enhance speed and reduce power consumption.
 This is crucial for applications such as extending battery life and enabling powerful tasks on small devices.
 The approaches can be categorized into pruning, removing unnecessary parts; quantization, simplifying numerical usage; Knowledge Distillation, simplifying based on a complex model; parameter-sharing, using the same information across components; tensor decomposition, breaking down data structures; and sub-quadratic complexity transformers \cite{gupta2022compression}.

 This study introduces an innovative attention layer designed to enhance the efficiency of inference stages in Transformer-based models with an adjustable approach.
-The suggested method involves a sorting and elimination process for hidden sequence elements (word-vectors), resulting in a reduction of effective word-vectors in each layer and a decrease in the number of Floating Point Operations (FLOPs).
+The suggested solution involves a sorting and elimination process for hidden sequence elements (word-vectors), resulting in a reduction of effective word-vectors in each layer and a decrease in the number of FLOPs.
 The primary contributions of this research can be summarized as follows:

 \begin{itemize} \item The novel structure and tuning policy are proposed to speed up the inference times with negligible accuracy degradation. \item A new Attention Context Contribution (ACC) metric is proposed to observe the context contribution in each attention layer.
-It is shown that the context contribution is decreased at the last encoder layers significantly. \item An accurate analytical inference speedup estimation is presented for the proposed method that helps a system designer determine the hyper-parameter selection at the fine-tuning phase. \item Offline-tuning property that adjusts the inference latency after the fine-tuning phase.
-This property controls the trade-off between latency and accuracy in a wide range of inference speedup selections.

-\item The proposed approach can be applied to diverse encoder and decoder Transformer-based architectures and preserves input global context.
+It is shown that the context contribution is decreased at the last encoder layers significantly. \item An accurate analytical inference speedup estimation is presented for the proposed approach that helps a system designer determine the hyper-parameter selection at the fine-tuning phase. \item Offline-tuning property that adjusts the inference latency after the fine-tuning phase.
+This property controls the trade-off between latency and accuracy in a wide range of inference speedup selections without requiring additional training. \item The proposed approach can be applied to a variety of Transformer-based architectures, while preserving the global context of the input. \end{itemize}